The Churches of Acre

-The beautiful interior has thick stone columns and a glistening gold, richly decorated iconostasis.
+The beautiful interior has thick stone columns and glistening gold, richly decorated iconostasis.
 There is a spiral staircase leading up to the choir and a high vault ceiling.
 The upper story of the original Crusader church remains and is still in ruins although plans have been made to restore these rooms.
-St. Andrew’s has a beautiful bell tower which juts out above the houses.
-The bell which once hung in the tower can be seen outside the church at the base of a staircase which leads up to the as-yet not restored second floor.
+St. Andrew’s has a beautiful bell tower that juts out above the houses.
+The bell which once hung in the tower can be seen outside the church at the base of a staircase that leads up to the as-yet not restored second floor.

-St. John’s Church, AcreJust 50 meters from St. Andrews is St. John’s Church.
+St. John’s Church, AcreJust 50 meters from St. Andrew's is St. John’s Church.
 This tall building is adjacent to the Acre lighthouse and is home to the Latin Franciscan community.
 The church has been tentatively dated to the 18th century due to an inscription on the wall of 1737.
 The original structure on this site was a church built as part of the Hospitaller Center and mentioned in documents from 1149.
 It is the only active Latin Catholic church in Acre.
 The church interior is sparsely decorated with exposed stone and a high vaulted ceiling.

 The Maronite Church of Acre is a little over 300 meters from St. Andrew’s and St. John’s.
 The Maronites are an Eastern Roman Catholic church with origins in the Middle East.

 This is one of the Franciscan churches in the city.
-The Franciscans place great important on acre as it is believed that St. Francis of Assisi visited the city from 1219 to 1220.
+The Franciscans place great importance on Acre as it is believed that St. Francis of Assisi visited the city from 1219 to 1220.
 The first Franciscan monastery was constructed in Acre in 1217 under Father Elia Da Cortona.

 A street in the Old City of Acre.
 Photo credit: © Dmitry Mishin